The title is true. First I have to explain the two (2) most important perceptual positions in which we experience the world.

 (3rd) or Observer Position: Is seeing yourself from a distance.
 Your viewpoint could be a few inches outside your body or you could be many feet way from yourself .
 This observer position could be in the now or past.
 In the past you will be seeing yourself.
 The feelings are the feelings you feel about the event in the past.
 In the now you are seeing yourself maybe with very little awareness of feelings.This is a great position for painful medical procedures, stressful situations, or in a terrifying experience.

 2nd Position or the Other Position is being in another person.
-More on that position in another post.
+More on that position in this post:

 The best way to relive pleasant experiences is in the 1st position.
 The best way to experience “Now” is in 1st position as long as there isn’t physical pain or ongoing stress (meds put you into the observer position).